Ferdinand Hiller: Personality

 Portrait of Ferdinand Hiller, composer (1811–1885).

-Hiller's affability was one of his strongest assets; he made innumerable friends, such as Charles-Valentin Alkan, and his very extensive correspondence with all the leading musicians in Europe, still only partly published, is an important source for the musical history of his era.
+Hiller's affability was one of his strongest assets; he made innumerable friends, such as Charles-Valentin Alkan, Hector Berlioz, Franz Liszt, Robert Schumann, Frederic Chopin, Giacomo Meyerbeer and Felix Mendelssohn.
+His very extensive correspondence with all the leading musicians in Europe, still only partly published, is an important source for the musical history of his era.
 Yet another asset was his wife Antonka, by profession a singer, whom he married in Italy in 1840, and who made their home a magnet for the intelligentsia wherever they settled.

 Hiller and Wagner

 Hiller's time in Dresden marked his initial encounters with Richard Wagner, who had become deputy Kapellmeister there in 1843, following the success of the premiere of his opera Rienzi (staged in Dresden the previous year).
-In his autobiography, written during 1865–70 when he was settling scores, real and imaginary, following the death of Giacomo Meyerbeer, Wagner is typically patronising about Hiller at this period, who, we are told, "behaved in a particularly charming and agreeable manner during those days."
+In his autobiography, written during 1865–70 when he was settling scores, real and imaginary, following the death of Meyerbeer, Wagner is typically patronising about Hiller at this period, who, we are told, "behaved in a particularly charming and agreeable manner during those days."
 Antonka is described as "an extraordinary Polish Jewess who had caused herself to be baptised a Protestant together with her husband"; she is later shown as "enlist[ing] the support of a large number of her compatriots [...] for the opera of her husband."
 (The opera was Hiller's Konradin).

 Wagner's dismissive remarks on Hiller throughout his autobiography Mein Leben and in his later review of Hiller's autobiography are not however representative of his relationship with Hiller as revealed through other documents.
 Wagner features quite frequently in Hiller's diary for the period.
 Amongst such notes are:

 [30.11.1844] Wagner dropped by to my room [...]
 [15.1.1845] With Wagner at the Liedertafel [...]
 [24.2.1845] Wagner came to discuss his affairs.
 Discussion on religion with Wagner [...]
 [28.4.1845] Went through last two acts of Tannhäuser with Wagner [...]

 and so forth.
 Hiller assisted with the staging of Tannhäuser in Dresden in October 1845.
 In November 1846 Hiller went to see Tannhäuser and notes "Mendelssohn is sitting in front of us" (but presumably no conversation took place).
 In 1847 he discusses his draft of his opera Konradin with Wagner.